 Our dream is to imagine and incarnate a sustainable way of living that leads to wholeness of body, soul, and spirit not just for ourselves, but for all who share this earth – including the earth herself!
 We believe the only path forward is through union with God as healer of our wounds, sustainer of the physical world, and lover of our souls.
 Our souls are restless until they find their rest in God.
 Without dwelling in the infinite love of God we will always chase after finite things that will lead to pain for ourselves, others, and the earth.
 We must learn to pray.

 We also believe that intimacy with the Spirit without intimacy with matter – our bodies, our ecosystems, and our fellow creatures – is tragically incomplete.
 We are embodied beings, consuming other embodied beings daily, walking on earth more intricately complex than we can understand, inhaling the exhalation of the trees, drinking water that makes up a majority of our physical selves.
 The earth’s story is our bodies’ story.
 We must learn to listen.

 This is our life’s vocation.
-Right now, much of our work is away from our homestead in the from of retreats & pilgrimages.
+Right now, much of our work is away from our homestead in the form of retreats & pilgrimages.
 We are actively working toward our life, work, & prayer on the homestead being our primary focus.
 If you want to talk about sharing in the journey – please contact us!
 We’re already excited to hear from you!